vinugawade/RTO-Management-System/README.md

 # RTO Management System

+> A website basically built to issue driving license to citizens.
+Citizens can apply for learner's license, driving license, vehicle registration and monitor the status of application.
+Citizens can also submit complaints/queries.
 ## Steps to Setup Project :-

 1. Install XAMPP on your `Windows OS`. download or clone this repository and put inside the `htdocs` of your XAMPP.